 The cathedral organ is a four-manual Lewis/Harrison & Harrison instrument, sited largely on the screen.
 It has two consoles: one on the screen for accompanying services in the Quire and a mobile one for the Nave.
-Its specification is available at: https://www.riponcathedral.org.uk/wp-content/uploads/Ripon-Cathedral-Organ.pdf
+Its specification is found at: https://riponcathedral.org.uk/wp-content/uploads/2023/08/Ripon-Cathedral-Organ.pdf